Paramodular groups and theta series: Garrett's double coset decomposition for paramodular groups

 \section{Garrett's double coset decomposition for paramodular groups}

 Our goal in this section is to generalize Garrett's double coset decomposition from \cite{garrett} from the integral symplectic group to paramodular groups.
-For this we want to investigate orbits of maximal totally isotropic submodules of lattices with non degenerate alternating bilinear form.
+For this we want to investigate orbits of maximal totally isotropic submodules of lattices with nondegenerate alternating bilinear form.

 An obvious consequence of Theorem \ref{isotropic_submodule_bases} and Corollary \ref{orbits_isotropic} is: \begin{corollary} With $\Lambda$ as in Theorem \ref{isotropic_submodule_bases} the group $Sp(\Lambda)$ acts transitively on the set of maximal totally isotropic submodules of $\Lambda$.